visgl/luma.gl/docs/api-reference/shadertools/shader-assembler.md

 ### `getDefaultShaderAssembler()`

-Most applications that register default modules and hooks will want to use a single `Shader`
+Most applications that register default modules and hooks will want to use a single `ShaderAssembler`

 ## Methods